freewayprojects/linux-pc-developer-setup-guide/README.md

 This is extremely useful and saves time when trying to resize windows.

+NB - Alt-Leftclick anywhere in a Window to move it is generally set as the default.

 | Distribution | Versions |
 | --- | --- |
 | Debian | 7 |